 Best Things to Do in Voyageurs National Park

 Voyageurs National Park is an outstanding spot for a fun adventure.
 You can check out the interconnected lakes like Rainy Lake, Kabetogama Lake, Namakan Lake, and Sand Point Lake.
-Renting a boat or doing a guided boat tour lets you explore more of these waters.
+Renting a boat or taking a guided boat tour lets you explore more of these waters.
 The only way to truly experience this park is to get out onto these remote boundary waters.
 Looking for something more personal?
-Try gliding across the water’s surface, via canoe or kayak, to find a secluded island.
+Try gliding across the water’s surface via canoe or kayak to find a secluded island.
 It’s the perfect way to get close to wildlife, like moose, black bears, bald eagles, and even gray wolves.

 Our favorite Memory: Voyageurs National Park